-The completed FY 2022 Annual Energy Management Report package is required to be submitted to DOE no later than January 31, 2023 per direction of the Office of Management and Budget.
+The completed FY 2024 Annual Energy Management Report package is required to be submitted to DOE no later than January 31, 2025 per direction of the Office of Management and Budget.
 The reporting package submittal includes:

-- Energy Management Report Summary with all required narratives, - Annual Energy Management Data Report workbook for FY 2022 reporting of energy, water, cost, and square footage data and associated greenhouse gas emissions, - If applicable, corrections to prior year Data Reports in the Data Report edition for those years, and - Completed Energy Performance Goal Excluded Buildings List (included as part of the Annual Energy Management Data Report workbook).
+- Energy Management Report Summary with all required narratives, - Annual Energy Management Data Report workbook for FY 2024 reporting of energy, water, cost, and square footage data and associated greenhouse gas emissions, - If applicable, corrections to prior year Data Reports in the Data Report edition for those years, and - Completed Energy Performance Goal Excluded Buildings List (included as part of the Annual Energy Management Data Report workbook).
 Tab 4.7 in the workbook provides a template for agencies to submit the list of facilities excluded from the energy intensity (Btu per gross square foot) reduction requirement and an explanation of why they were excluded.
 Refer to DOE's Criteria Guidelines Establishing Criteria for Excluding Buildings from the Energy Performance Requirement.
 These guidelines establish criteria for exclusions from the energy performance requirement for a fiscal year, any Federal building or collection of Federal buildings, within the statutory framework provided by the law.

-Point of Contact
+Points of Contact

-Requested information, along with the Annual Energy Management Data Report workbook(s) should be sent electronically to: chris.tremper@ee.doe.gov.
+Requested information, along with the Annual Energy Management Data Report workbook(s) should be sent electronically to: chris.tremper@hq.doe.gov and nichole.liebov@hq.doe.gov.

-If you have any questions, please contact Chris Tremper at (202) 586-7632 or (202) 247-6501.
+If you have any questions, please contact Chris Tremper at (202) 247-6501 or Nichole Liebov at (240) 702-3509.
 Thank you for your cooperation and diligence in managing and promoting energy and water efficiency and the use of renewable energy.